 She can’t yet articulate that these things are important, but I see what happens when she spends time alone—and what happens when she doesn’t escape her 3 siblings for a bit—and I see its value.

-And so I let Lucy to be bored, and I kept reading my book.
+And so I let her be bored, and I kept reading my book.

-When I looked up a little while later, Lucy was sitting in the chair, staring at the ceiling.
+When I looked up a little while later, she was sitting in the chair, staring at the ceiling.

 You still bored?
 I said.